axionbuster/caet/README.md

 or the universe no longer requires interaction, so it can be replaced with an *infallible* function call.
 - **Lifetimes**: A universe has a lifetime, and it can be born and die.
-Multiple copies of the same type of universe can exist at the same time, each inhabited by exactly one object.
+Independent instances of the same type of universe can exist at the same time, each inhabited by exactly one object.
 - **Specialization of objects**: An object can be specialized for a type of universe.
 This is why you can't put a liver in stomach acid and hope it'll survive.